The Biped Assignment

 Bring your biped to life through animation.
 Create a short animation to show off what your character can do.
 You will animate in Maya and render out an image sequence.
 Then you open the image sequence and convert it to a movie file (using Premiere, Photoshop or some other video editing software).

-Turn in the Project File (Scene + Source Images) to Folder D8
+Turn in the Project File to Folder D7 (due one hour before the final presentation)

 Final Presentation